aws-samples/visualizing-vector-embeddings/README.md

-## My Project

-TODO: Fill this README out!

-Be sure to:

-* Change the title in this README
-* Edit your repository description on GitHub
+# Visualizing Vector Embeddings

-## Security
+## Solution Overview

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+- Prepare a sample dataset with product categories.
+- Generate vector embedding of product description using Amazon Bedrock's foundation model 'amazon.titan-embed-text-v1'.
+- Store product data including vector embeddings into Amazon PostgreSQL vector store.
+- Import libraries for PCA (Principal Component Analysis).
+- Convert high dimensional vector embeddings into 3 dimensional embeddings using PCA.
+- Generate scattered graph for this 3-dimensional embeddings and visualize semantic similarities in the data.

 ## License

-This library is licensed under the MIT-0 License.
+- This library is licensed under the MIT-0 License.
 See the LICENSE file.